jasser-99-zz/jasser-99.github.io/README.md

 ## Jassers Portfolio

-Welcome to my portfolio.This where my future GitHub projects will go and future progress recorded.
+Welcome to my portfolio.This where my future GitHub projects will go and future progress recorded.I love technology and have a yearn to learn it all

 ### Projects